ammo414/cpg-analytic-engineering-project/task3/findings-description.md

 4011","description":"Yellow Bananas","di
 4011","description":"ITEM NOT FOUND","fi
 ```
 This barcode is also used for bananas and yellow bananas.
 Its still strange to me that the only descriptions in the dataset are 'Yellow Bananas', 'BANANAS', and 'ITEM NOT FOUND'.
-I would like to do some further research into what this barcode is meant to represent, as this data now seems pretty shoddy, but I unfortunately don't think the answers to my question is in the data itself.
+I would like to do some further research into what this barcode is meant to represent, as this data now seems pretty shoddy, but I unfortunately don't think the answers to my question are in the data itself.
 Instead, I would have to talk to a barcode expert to see if they know what is going on here.
 (Or I can Google '4011 barcode' and get the answer, but I still think that meeting up with an expert is the correct way to go for these kinds of things.)

 ## If Item Not Found, what do we do next?
-Speaking of `ITEM NOT FOUND`, it sounds like this data point should essentially flag this row for manual review so that the item can eventually be found.
+Speaking of `ITEM NOT FOUND`, it sounds like this data point should essentially flag the row for manual review so that the item can eventually be found.
 'Receipts[rewardsReceiptItemList][needsFetchReview]' looks like it acts as that flag.
-I would expect this to be true for any item that has a description of 'ITEM NOT FOUND'.
+I would expect this value to be true for any item that has a description of 'ITEM NOT FOUND'.
 Unfortunately, that is not the case:

 ```bash
 grep -E 'ITEM NOT FOUND".+needsFetchReview":true\}' receipts.json